-BASICS* offers you the opportunity to have a confidential conversation with a health educator about your alcohol use.
-BASICS is not an abstinence only program and you will not automatically be told to stop drinking.
+BASICS* offers you the opportunity to have a confidential conversation with a health educator about your alcohol and/or cannabis use.
+BASICS is not an abstinence only program and you will not automatically be told to stop drinking or using cannabis.
 In BASICS, you can:

 Any Princeton student is welcome to participate in BASICS at no cost.
-Some students are referred to BASICS by someone concerned about their alcohol use.
+Some students are referred to BASICS by someone concerned about their alcohol and/or cannabis use.

-The aim of BASICS is to reduce the harmful problems associated with alcohol misuse.
+The aim of BASICS is to reduce the harmful problems associated with alcohol and/or cannabis misuse.
 Some topics covered in BASICS sessions include:

-You may be referred to BASICS by someone concerned about your drinking or you can choose to participate any time you wish to explore how alcohol fits into your life.
+You may be referred to BASICS by someone concerned about your drinking or cannabis use or you can choose to participate any time you wish to explore how alcohol and/or cannabis fit into your life.

 Make an appointment for BASICS online through MyUHS or by email or phone.
 All BASICS sessions are being conducted via telehealth/video call at this time.